timtroendle/coming-clean-workshop-series/README.md

 ## Schedule

+Next session:

+* 24 Feburary 2022 -- 📄 Writing and styling documents like Gen Z: using Markdown and CSS.
+(17:00 online, ask _Tim_ for the link)

-Next sessions:
+Previous sessions:

 * 15 February 2019 -- Stop working and let Euler do your job. (_🤖_) (this time Friday 14:00 and we may need to switch to the J kitchen)

-Previous sessions:

 * 17 December 2018 --  Contemplative 🎄🎅 session: How to maximise your brain day (_Prof Prof Lilliestam and everyone_, this time already at 15:00)
 * 11 December 2018 -- Working away from your desk / remote office --- what works, what doesn't (_Léon and everyone_; this time already at 16:30)
 * 27 November 2018 -- Showdown! ⚔️ Epic battle of the reference managers. (participate and defend yours!)